-Whether it is a house or a daycare center, if a project is serving neuro-divergent (ND) clients—those who have autistic spectrum disorder—, lowering their sensory stress and the work stress of their caregivers would be the primary design objective.
-The first step would be to gather knowledge of the ND clients' sensory profiles, sensory worlds, and the logic of coping behaviors.
+Whether it is a house or a daycare center, if a project is serving neuro-divergent (ND) clients—those who have autistic spectrum disorder —, lowering their sensory stress and the work stress of their caregivers would be the primary design objective.
+The first step would be to gather knowledge of the ND clients' sensory profiles, sensory worlds, the logic of coping behaviors, and social communication intervention by caregivers.
 This would be accomplished through meetings with the ND clients and their caregivers as well as on-site observations of the ND clients when possible.

 Understanding ND Clients

-While every ND person's sensory profile is unique, generally speaking, due to the neurological conditions they have hypersensitivities to sensory stimuli such as bright light, fluorescent light, certain colors, strong visual patterns, sound, touch, smell, and taste.
-Sensory overload can be experienced as extreme physical pain or discomfort in their nervous system.
+While every ND person's sensory profile is unique, due to the neurological conditions they generally are challenged by various forms of deficient sensory input processing, deficient attention modulation, deficient emotion modulation, and hyper or hypo-sensitivities to some of the sensory stimuli such as bright light, fluorescent light, certain colors, strong visual patterns, sound, touch, smell, taste, body balance, and various body part sensations.
+ND persons are prone to sensory overload which can be experienced as extreme physical pain or discomfort in their nervous system, in addition to acute emotional stresses caused by the chaotic perceptions of life and the world.
 Hypersensitivities can occur not only in terms of intensity but also of duration, which means that for ND persons sensations can remain much longer - a number of hours, even days after the physical sensory stimuli has been removed.

-ND persons' vision may lack depth, be distorted, and be so chaotic beyond intelligibility as perceived objects never settle down, continue to slither, change in shape and size, or even disappear especially when they try to concentrate on looking.
+Some ND persons' vision may lack depth, be fragmented, be distorted, and generally be so chaotic beyond intelligibility as perceived objects never settle down, continue to slither, change in shape and size, or even disappear especially when they try to concentrate on looking.

 The majority of ND persons' visual hypersensitivity and distorted vision can be alleviated by wearing colored lenses ("Irlen Lenses") that filters out the wavelengths of light to which they are hypersensitive.

-When designing the physical environment for ND persons, it is crucial to understand what stimuli they are hypersensitive to, what their sensory worlds are like, how sensory overload occurs, and the logic of their seemingly bizarre reactions & coping behaviors.
-Hypersensitivities can get worsen during puberty and may change over time.
+When designing a comfortable physical environment for ND persons, it is crucial to understand what stimuli they are hypersensitive to, what their sensory worlds are like, how sensory overload occurs, and the above-mentioned logic of their behaviors.
+Hypersensitivities can get worsen during puberty and may change over the course of the ND person's life.
+Autistic sensory profile can fluctuate quite a bit depending on the person's ever-changing stress level and other life environment / circumstances.

 Basic Design Recommendations

-While design recommendations would vary from one project to another, below two seem to be commonly prioritized.
+While design recommendations would vary from one project to another, below two could be commonly prioritized.

-Spaces ND persons use should be made tranquil & safe according to their sensory profiles, durable, and easy to clean.
+• Spaces ND persons use should be made tranquil & safe according to their sensory profiles, durable enough to withstand the coping behaviors, and easy to clean.

 By reducing physical environmental sensory stressors, architectural design can free ND clients from having to compensate for sensory overloads which in turn improves processing of overall senses including interoception.